Durable Power of Attorney in Sacramento

 Get a power of attorney without a lawyer in California

 In the State of California, it is not necessary to hire a lawyer when creating a power of attorney.
-While legal counsel can be helpful in complex situations, our Legal Document Assistants can successfully create a power of attorney under your direction and without the collaboration of a lawyer.
+While legal counsel can be helpful in complex situations, our licensed paralegals can do a power of attorney under your direction and without the collaboration of an expensive lawyer.

 Licensed & bonded

 We ensure that every customer receives personalized attention

 Our team believes that building rapport with clients is the key to providing exceptional solutions.
 We work diligently on all assignments to guarantee results.